 Nitrile Rubber (NBR) / Buna-N

-- Characteristics: Excellent resistance to petroleum-based oils and fuels, good abrasion resistance, good compression set.
+- Characteristics: Excellent resistance to petroleum-based oils and fuels, good abrasion resistance and good compression set.

 - Temperature Range: Approximately −40∘C to 105∘C (−40∘F to 221°F), with some specialty grades up to 120°C (248°F).